tylertitsworth/5th-age-srd/Classes/Necromancer.md

 ##### Champion Feats

 - Add a damage die of the same size to your skeletal minion's damage rolls (for example, 3d6 becomes 4d6).
 - Add double your Charisma modifier to your skeletal minion's hit points.
-At 8th level, add triple it.
+At epic tier, add triple it.
 - Add a damage die of the same size to your skeletal minion's damage rolls (for example, 4d6 becomes 5d6, and this is cumulative with the champion feat).

 ##### Epic Feats